creativespider/vibe-ledger/.github/pull_request_template.md

 ## Prompts Used
-- P-01: Scaffold Next.js app Vibe Ledger
+- (List the prompts that generated code or changes)

-## AI Draft Diff Link
+## AI Draft Link/Hash
-- Compare: feature/v1 -> main (commit ___)
+- (Commit or diff link to the AI-generated draft)

-## Manual Changes Summary
+## Your Manual Changes
-- What did you change by hand and why? (validation, UX, security, perf)
+- (What you changed and why — validation, UX, security, performance)

 ## Test Evidence
-- Coverage delta or named tests
-- All tests green?
+- (Named tests added/updated; coverage delta if known)

-## Risk/Impact
+## Risk / Impact
-- Low/Med/High + mitigation
+- (Low/Med/High + mitigation)